 Fun fact: The first instance of iced coffee dates back to 1840 in Algeria, to a sweetened coffee drink called Mazagran.

-There are a variety of ways to enhance iced coffee.
+There are a number of ways to customize your iced coffee.

 First, the beverage is brewed double-strength to prevent it from becoming watered down as ice melts.
 Some iced coffee drinkers choose to make coffee ice cubes to pour the brewed coffee over, so as not to change the flavor while drinking.